getodk/docs/collect-forms.rst

   - :formstate:`Sent` forms will not appear in the :guilabel:`Edit Saved Forms` list.

+  - :formstate:`Sent` forms, even when deleted will be available for viewing in :guilabel:`View Sent Forms` list.

   - You may freely edit :formstate:`Saved` and :formstate:`Finalized` forms.

 .. _uploading-forms: